Myanmar entry requirements for Singapore passport holders

 Sufficient cash or bank statement

-Carry at least $300 USD in cash or have a bank statement showing available funds.
-Immigration rarely checks, but if asked, you need to show you can cover your stay.
+Carry at least $300 USD in cash or have a bank statement showing you can cover your stay.
+Immigration rarely checks, but it's a formal requirement under Myanmar's visa-free rules.

 Recommended